MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

     cd ..
     ```

-1. Leave this bash terminal open, you will return to it in a later step.
+1. Leave this bash terminal open, you'll return to it in a later step.

 ### Commit app changes to source control